cherylwang2028/personal-writing-website/README.md

 # Documented
 Documented, a place where ideas can live.
 A personal writing website with a Notion-like editor.
-Only you can sign in and publish; visitors read what you choose to share.

 **Stack:** Next.js · TypeScript · Tailwind · BlockNote · Auth.js (email magic link) · Prisma (SQLite)